hungry5656/VB.NET/README.md

-# hello-world
+# VB.NET
-this is my first Repository that made by the reason that the guide needed.
 Hello, my name is Henry.
+This repository is about the coding that I did during my A-Level Computer Science class.
+It will update frequently.
+Thank you.